 Notification Only

-In the sfda variation guidelines, there are types of variations that do not require prior approval.
-They are moderate to low-risk changes without a high impact on the product’s quality, safety, and efficacy.
-According to the guidelines, these changes are communicated to the regulatory authority as a formal notification that takes place within a defined period before or after implementation.
+These variations do not require prior approval.
+They are moderate to low-risk changes that have no high impact on the product’s quality, safety, and efficacy.
+According to the guidelines, these changes are communicated to the regulatory authority as a formal notification within a defined period before or after implementation.

 Requires Pre-Approval

-We can notice in the SFDA variation guidelines version 6.1 that the SFDA had introduced a new type called IAIN.
-It becomes between type IA and IB, and it is too considered a minor variation.
+Starting in version 6.1 of the SFDA variation guidelines, the SFDA introduced a new type called IAIN, a new level that SFDA placed between the already known two types, type IA and IB, and is considered a minor variation.

 In the below section, we will detail all the variation types: